-The Local Plan should set out priorities and policies for development in relation to housing, business, infrastructure (such as transport, waste and telecoms), health, security, community facilities and services, and the environment.
-It should set out what the opportunities are for development in the area, and say what will and will not be permitted and where.
+A Local Plan is the key document that sets out the priorities and policies for development in a certain area.
+It shows the opportunities for development in the area, and states what will and will not be permitted and where.